-Since it provides the highest bandwidth, you can expect to get the best performance from your graphics card when you use a 16X slot.
+Since it provides the highest bandwidth, you can expect the best performance from your graphics card when you use an x16 slot.

-If you occupy the second x16 PCIe slot, both slots will divide their lanes and operate at the bandwidth of 8 lanes each as shown in the picture below.
+If you occupy the second x16 PCIe slot with your GPU, both slots will divide their lanes and operate at the bandwidth of 8 lanes each, as shown in the picture below.

 Also Read: Which PCIe Slot for GPU is Ideal?